Shopify/hydrogen-react/README.md

 # Hydrogen-UI

-The monorepo for the Hydrogen-UI suite of libraries, each of which can be found in the `./packages` folder.
+The monorepo for the Hydrogen-UI library; each package can be found in the `./packages` folder.

 ## Versioning